 - Review year-on-year Scope 1 and Scope 2 Carbon Emissions with the aim of showing continuous improvement

-The second progress report has been published on the 5th June 2020 detailing our collective progress.
-Please download the report on the BITCI website to find out more about the Low Carbon Pledge.
+Find out more about the Low Carbon Pledge on the BITC website.
 We are proud to be part of this collective movement playing a role in restarting the economy in a purpose driven and fair way.

 Find out more about our Environmental Sustainability